Skip to Content

 Washing Hands Before and After Handling

-After handling, wash again to protect yourself from bacteria like salmonella.
+After handling, wash again to stay safe.

 Health and Maintenance